Help students strengthen their visual-spatial skills by working on these projects.

 About the Book

 Eric Carle's gorgeous collage illustrations and playful text encourage children to learn about animal mothers and their babies.
 The story, written in repetitive text using a question-and-answer format, invites children and adults to read together.
 The end of the book contains a page that provides readers with additional information about the names of baby animals, their parents, and the correct animal group name.

-Children will learn scientific information, expand their vocabulary, and enhance their social concepts about animals.
+Throughout this lesson, students will learn scientific information, expand their vocabulary, and enhance their social concepts about animals.

 Animal Vocabulary Cards

-- Oak-tag paper
+- Oak-tag sheets

 - Clear contact paper

 - Sentence strips

 Set-Up and Prepare